Chemical Engineering BEng

 Full entry requirements

-Our team of world-leading academics are at the forefront of their fields and will educate you in core chemical engineering subjects, along with chemical engineering practice and design.
-You’ll also have the opportunity to learn advanced chemical engineering topics such as digital design, machine learning, intensified processes and product formulation – disciplines that are the future of chemical engineering
+Our team of expert academics will educate you in core chemical engineering subjects, along with chemical engineering practice and design.
+You’ll have the opportunity to learn advanced chemical engineering topics such as digital design, machine learning, intensified processes and product formulation – disciplines that are the future of chemical engineering

-Studying a chemical engineering degree at Leeds will equip you with the fundamental concepts and new skills used by the modern chemical engineer.
-Your education at Leeds will give you the knowledge and experience you need to begin your career in this highly valued profession and make a real impact in the field of chemical sciences and engineering.
+Studying a chemical engineering degree at Leeds will provide you with the fundamental concepts and new skills used by the modern chemical engineer.
+You’ll develop the specialist knowledge, skills and experience you need to begin your career in this highly valued profession and make a real impact in the field of chemical sciences and engineering.

 Why study at Leeds:

-- Put your learning into practice with access to our School’s specialist facilities, including state-of-the-art research laboratories fully equipped with the latest technology and our virtual engineering environment that gives you hands-on experience in chemical plant operations.
+- Access excellent facilities, including our renewable technologies teaching lab and the virtual engineering environment that gives you hands-on experience in chemical plant operations.

 - Gain invaluable life experience and advance your personal development with our exciting study abroad programmes, spanning across universities worldwide.